open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 We didn't follow up.
 {{< /expand >}}

+{{< card2 "Successes and Failures">}}
+We managed to build the product !
+The project grew really fast.
+We were able to solve a lot of the local issues, and to create it using locally available material (apart from the zeolite).
+We were able to build services in terms of repairing it in the country as well.

+But we didn't manage to find how to scale in medical devices production, while following a certain quality assurance.
+We were trying to figure out how to create a system where we are able to make it easier for folks to recreate the certification in different phases.

+{{< /card2 >}}

 > What was successful about the project and what wasn't?

 {{< expand "Show answer">}}
 We managed to build the product.
 But we still didn't manage to find the answer to how do you scale in medical devices or anything else in a distributed fashion while following a certain QA and QC because the regulatory authorities don't allow certification to be passed on.
 That's not possible.
 We learned a lot in the process.
 If I build a hardware and then you make the same hardware in Berlin or wherever, the same certification would not apply.
 But are you allowed to redo the certification?
 We were trying to figure out how do we create a system where we are able to make it easier for folks to recreate in different phases while following a certain QA and QC.
 We don't have a complete answer.
 That's why we didn't really get to that part.
 I would say that we were unsuccessful on more research into it, I know that.